luisfelipeas5/liken-android-public/README.md

 [App on Google Play](https://play.google.com/store/apps/details?id=br.com.kaosclub.liken)

-Liken is a way to recommend (user to user) and get recommendations about movies and tv series.
-Users can create a recommendation of a content based another content.
+Liken is a way to recommend movies and tv shows (user to user).
+It is a social network where users can create a recommendation of a content based on another content.
 For example: I recommend "Zodiac" for that users that liked "Memories of Murder".

 # Creators of the Android version
 ## Alan Kenji: creator and UX/UI designer